The Senate, on Monday, gave its approval to a bill increasing by 300 percent, from

 well as financial difficulties,” the senator added.

-Entitled to the P15,000 increase in the monthly old-age pension are living senior
+Entitled to the P15,000 increase in the monthly old-age pension is living senior

-veterans who have not been receiving pension from the Armed Forces of the
+veterans who have not been receiving a pension from the Armed Forces of the

 It will not be transferable to any member of their family or dependents and in

-the event of death of the senior veteran, the pension of the surviving spouse shall
+the event of the death of the senior veteran, the pension of the surviving spouse shall

 remain at P5,000.